Adult T-cell leukemia/lymphoma: Diagnosis

 Diagnosis is based on clinical features and characteristic morphologic and immunophenotypic changes of malignant cells.
 As clinical features and prognosis can be diverse, the disease is subtype-classified into four categories according to the Shimoyama classification: acute, lymphoma, chronic, and smoldering.
 Normally, identification of at least 5 percent of tumor cells in peripheral blood and confirmation of human T-lymphotropic virus type-1 are sufficient for diagnosis of acute, chronic, and smoldering types.
 For the lymphoma type, histopathologic examination by biopsy of lymph nodes may be needed.

 The immunophenotype of ATLL includes positive markers such as CD2, CD3, CD4, CD5, and CD25, with negative markers for CD7, CD8, and cytotoxic markers.
 Additionally, there is partial positivity for CD30, CCR4, and FOXP3.

 Treatment

 Treatment options that have been tried include zidovudine and the CHOP regimen.
 Pralatrexate has also been investigated.
 Recently, it has been reported that the traditional glucocorticoid-based chemotherapy toward ATL is largely mediated by thioredoxin binding protein-2 (TBP-2/TXNIP/VDUP1), suggesting the potential use of a TBP-2 inducer as a novel therapeutic target.

-In 2021, mogamulizumab was approved for relapsed/refractor treatment of ATL in Japan.
+In 2021, mogamulizumab was approved for the treatment of relapsed/refractory ATL in Japan.

-At a medical conference in December 2013, researchers reported anywhere from 21 to 50% of ATL patients have disease expressing CD30.
+At a medical conference in December 2013, researchers reported that anywhere from 21 to 50% of ATL patients have disease expressing CD30.
 Although not FDA approved, treatment with CD30-targeting brentuximab vedotin in CD 30+ cases may be beneficial and supported by current NCCN guidelines.